By Chris Ezeh – Director EuroAfrica Media Network

 Intercultural Health Consultant BG Klinikum Hamburg Germany

 We have all read a lot of good stuff, bad stuff and even jokes about the only world´s single topic right now: “Corona Virus”.
-Having the big ignorance and poor health competence of Nigerians in mind I feel it is not only important, but the duty of every African qualified health expert both at home and abroad to inform our people thereby regularly exchange vital health information and updates on what is going on in their areas or institutions with fellow experts.
+Having the big ignorance and poor health competence of Nigerians in mind we feel it is not only important, but the duty of every African qualified health expert both at home and abroad to inform our people and thereby regularly exchange vital health information or updates with fellow experts on what is going on in their areas or institutions.
 I pity those who still think coronavirus/COVID19 is something to be joked with.
 The coronavirus/COVID19 situation is VERY serious.

 It will be a foolhardy to take lightly a new health problem which equally poses a looming economic crisis.
 Will you really not take seriously a situation that is momentarily real and scientifically proven as a challenging threat to our lives and families?
 As a health professional here in one of the best German University Teaching Hospitals in Europe, l am at the center of this reality and can only resound the WARNING.
 My people this situation is REAL!!